The-going/evlproject/content/dovetail/pipeline/porting/arch.md

 this domain need no [generic flow handling code]({{< relref "dovetail/pipeline/porting/irqflow.md#irqchip-fixup" >}}) since this part is directly handled from the arch-specific code, therefore a dummy interrupt chip controller can be associated to this domain.
-The ARM implementation installs all IPIs in such a domain, from IRQ2048 (`OOB_IPI_BASE`) and on:
+For instance, the ARM implementation installs all IPIs in such a domain, from IRQ2048 (`OOB_IPI_BASE`) and on.
+Since the arch-specific implementation of `handle_IPI()` in a Dovetail-enabled kernel should generate a interrupt from the IPI domain by software each time we receive an IPI event from the hardware, `handle_synthetic_irq()` is the proper flow handler for IPI interrupts.

+> IPI domain for ARM
 ```
 static struct irq_domain *sipic_domain;